DkOwusuA004/Bigfoot-Sightings/README.md

 Class C - These reports have a high potential for inaccuracy e.g. most second-hand reports, and any third-hand reports, or stories with an untraceable source. </p>

-<p> In this analysis I consider sightings to be credible if they are within Classes A & B </p>
+<p> In this analysis I consider sightings to be credible if they are within Classes A & B.</p>

 <H2>Data Understanding</H2>
 <h3>Data source</h3>